mnott/summarize/README.md

 A context manager for suppressing stdout and stderr output.

+## find_pdfs_recursively

+Find all PDF files recursively in a directory and group them by parent directory.
+Excludes generated summary PDFs to avoid double processing.

+Args:
+    directory: Root directory to search

+Returns:
+    Dictionary mapping directory paths to lists of PDF files in that directory

+## extract_text_from_pdf_simple

+Extract all text from a PDF file (without OCR - assumes text is already embedded).

+Args:
+    pdf_path: Path to the PDF file

+Returns:
+    Dictionary containing extracted text and metadata

+## extract_amounts_from_text

+Extract monetary amounts and their currencies from text.
+Focus on total amounts in summaries.

+Returns:
+    List of (amount, currency) tuples

+## create_pdf_summary

+Create a summary of extracted PDF texts using AI.

+Args:
+    texts: List of extracted text dictionaries
+    directory: Directory being processed

+Returns:
+    Summary text

+## process_pdf_directory

+Process all PDFs in a directory and create a summary file.

+Args:
+    directory: Directory to process
+    output_format: Output format ('txt' or 'json')
+    show_progress: Whether to show progress messages

+Returns:
+    Processing results

+## create_aggregate_summary

+Create an aggregate summary for a parent directory based on subdirectory results.
+Returns both the summary text and structured data.

+## cleanup_intermediate_files

+Remove all intermediate summary files recursively, optionally keeping root files.

+Args:
+    directory: Root directory
+    timestamp: Run timestamp to identify files from this run
+    keep_root: If True, keep files in the root directory

+## create_master_json

+Create a master JSON file with all data from the analysis.

+Args:
+    directory: Root directory for the analysis
+    all_data: Complete in-memory data structure
+    timestamp: Run timestamp

+Returns:
+    Path to the created master JSON file

+## create_summary_pdf_from_data

+Create a styled PDF summary from the analysis data.

+Args:
+    all_data: Complete in-memory data structure
+    output_path: Path for the output PDF
+    css_file: Optional CSS file for styling

+## create_excel_summary

+Create an Excel file with structured summary data.

+Args:
+    directory: Root directory for the analysis
+    all_data: Complete in-memory data structure
+    timestamp: Run timestamp

+Returns:
+    Path to the created Excel file

+## display_summary_table

+Display a rich table with summary data in the console.

+Args:
+    all_data: Complete in-memory data structure

+## analyze_pdfs_recursively

+Recursively analyze PDFs in directories and create hierarchical summaries.

+## detect_processing_mode

+Detect whether to use image processing or PDF recursive processing.

+Returns:
+    'images' for image processing (PNG/JPG/JPEG in current dir) 'pdfs' for recursive PDF processing (PDFs in subdirectories) 'none' if no processable files found

 ## sort_by_directory_order

 Sort files to match the exact order shown in the directory listing.